nunet/device-management-service/types/README.md

 #### Firecracker

-- `BootSource`: This contains configuration parameters for booting a Firecracker VM.
+- `types.BootSource`: This contains configuration parameters for booting a Firecracker VM.

 ```
 type BootSource struct {